DragRedSim/auto-datfile-generator/README.md

 WWW profiles to use in clrmamepro for the standard No-Intro and Redump sets.
 Refreshes once every 24h automatically.

 Note that URL sources marked with a ⬇️ have alternate feeds available, which will download the DAT files directly from their hosts, instead of from a compiled ZIP archive hosted on this repository.
-They may be more up-to-date by up to 24 hours, but no guarantees are offered in regards to their compatibility.
+They may be more up-to-date by up to 24 hours, but no guarantees are offered in regards to their compatibility or availability.

 ## URLs